MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - Fixed an issue that caused high CPU usage of renderer processes when running Selenium tests and calling `driver.quit()` to end the testing session.

-### Web Platform Changes
+### Site compatibility-impacting changes

 - **Rename position-try-options to position-try-fallbacks.**  The CSS working group ([CSSWG](https://www.w3.org/groups/wg/css/)) resolved to rename this property, because fallbacks more accurately describe what this property controls.
-The word *options* is a bit unclear, since the styles outside of `position-try` blocks will be tested first, and if they result in a layout that fits within the containing block, none of the options will get used.
+The word *options* is unclear, since the styles outside of `position-try` blocks will be tested first, and if they result in a layout that fits within the containing block, none of the options will get used.
 So *fallbacks* is a better word to describe this behavior.
 For more information, see [GitHub](https://github.com/w3c/csswg-drafts/issues/10395#issuecomment-2192127524).

-- **Updates for CookiePartitionKey of partitioned cookies.**  A cross-site ancestor bit is added to the keying of the partitioned cookie's CookiePartitionKey.
+- **Updates for CookiePartitionKey of partitioned cookies.**  A cross-site ancestor bit is added to the keying of the partitioned cookie's `CookiePartitionKey`.
 This change unifies the partition key with the partition key values used in storage partitioning and adds protection against clickjacking attacks by preventing cross-site embedded frames from having access to the top-level-site's partitioned cookies.

-  If an enterprise experiences any breakage with embedded iframes, they can use the [CookiesAllowedForUrls](/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy or use "SameSite=None" cookies without the Partitioned attribute and then invoke the Storage Access API (SAA) to ensure that embedded iframes have access to the same cookies as the top level domain.
+  If an organization experiences any breakage with embedded iframes, they can use the [CookiesAllowedForUrls](/deployedge/microsoft-edge-policies#cookiesallowedforurls) policy or use **SameSite=None** cookies without the Partitioned attribute and then invoke the Storage Access API (SAA) to ensure that embedded iframes have access to the same cookies as the top level domain.

 ### Feature updates